DEMIURGE

 NOT LOOKING

 Formless in direct light.
-Fully present in the periphery.
+Fully present in the dark between glances.
 The moment Maya looks directly at it — it vanishes.
 The moment she looks away — it gains ground.

 The hallway — pre-viz still